 Doing Business in Georgia

 Besides its western-oriented development, Georgia has noteworthy geographical advantages.
-Financial specialists see this country as having a great opportunity to become a corridor between the East and the West, while helping neighboring countries with integration and setting itself up as a regional centre for South Caucasus nations.
+Financial specialists see this country as having a great opportunity to become a corridor between the East and the West while helping neighbouring countries with integration and setting itself up as a regional centre for South Caucasus nations.
 Donors and investors appreciate the aspirations of the government and society to convert Georgia into a western country.

 Tourism, infrastructure, and manufacturing are the finest areas in which to invest.
 A sign of the country’s colossal potential is the number of visitors, which increases year by year, reaching seven million in 2017.
 With the assistance of the World Bank, the government presently maintains a clear tourism strategy in order to maximise its benefits.